ArtPrize at GVSU

 Since its inception in 2009, millions have participated in ArtPrize, displaying their work, opening their spaces to artists and visitors from around the world, and sparking countless conversations about what art is and why it matters.

 Grand Valley State University has been active in ArtPrize since the festival's inception.
-Each year Grand Valley participates as an ArtPrize sponsor, venue, and programming partner.
-The University's participation has evolved changing in step with the competition.
+Grand Valley has participated as an ArtPrize sponsor, venue, and programming partner.
+The University's participation has evolved, changing in step with the competition.
 Read on to learn more about ArtPrize 2021 at GVSU.
+We look forward to participating as a venue for ArtPrize 2022.

 GVSU has actively collected works of art for its permanent collection from past ArtPrize years.
 These pieces are on display across the Allendale and Grand Rapids campuses.

-Check out this lesson plan and activity for 3-6 grade students to learn more about Jason Quigno's massive sculpture, Infinity Cube, and his subtractive carving process.
+To support engagement with Jason Quigno's scultpure, we created this lesson plan and activity for 3-6 grade.
+Students can learn more about Infinity Cube and the artist's subtractive carving process.

 To celebrate ten years of ArtPrize at GVSU, we have created self-guided mobile tours on the Art at GVSU mobile application for Apple and Android devices.
 These tours highlight previous ArtPrize entries from the past decade that have since become part of the GVSU permanent art collection.